DeKaleMan/Splitty/docs/agendas/Agenda1.md

 - Make sure you have read the backlog
 - Make sure you read this
 ___
-# Opening - (7 min)
+# Opening - (3 min)
-- Presence - (5 min)
+- Presence - (1 min)
 - Telling plan - (2 min)
-# Check in - (3 min)
+# Check in - (1 min)
 - Git project - (1 min)
-- Did everybody contribute to the Code of conduct? - (1 min)

-# Finishing the code of conduct (30 min)
 # Announcements by TA - (5 min)
-# Announcements for team/ this weeks items - (30 min)
+# Announcements for team/ this weeks items - (20 min)
-- Looking at the total amount of work and deciding what to do each week - 20 min
+- Looking at the total amount of work and deciding what to do each week
-- Discuss this weeks topics/tasks, my thoughts: - 10 minutes
+- Discuss this weeks topics/tasks, my thoughts:
   - UI design
   - Back-end design/class structure
   - Make sure all things in the serverside work, like creating sessions with UUID or something like that
   - _additional items_
-# Planning this week - (10 min)
+# Planning this week - (5 min)
 - gathering preferences and dividing the work for the week

-# Other suggested topics + next weeks minute man thing notes- (15 min)
+# Other suggested topics + next weeks minute man thing notes- (5 min)
 # Summarize - (3 min)
-# Feedback - (5 min)
+# Feedback - (2 min)